jkirkwin/CSC360/file system/README.md

 something already in it.
 This seems like a better way to go, but it is a little more complicated.

-Its looking like this isn't going to get done; I have a final on the 11th that I need to put time in to study for, so this is going to be as far as I get.
+Its looking like this isn't actually going to get done; I have a final on the 11th that I need to put time in to study for, so this is going to be as far as I get.
 As above, what I would have liked to do would be the following:
+- Implement read and write as described above (and in more detail in file.c) to read and write only to root.
+This would require a couple other helper functions but almost all of the framework functionality to make it happen is there (which hurts! :/)
 - Implement find_dir to parse through the directory tree and return the inode of the directory passed in.
 From here, we would be able to support all our operations in directories other than root.
--
--
--

 ### Misc Notes